Old Xaverians SC: Home venues

 Upon the founding of the club, the school offered the football club temporary use of its sporting facilities until the club could gain tenancy of a ground of its own.
 After winning their inaugural game at the school grounds, the club temporarily moved to H A Smith Reserve in Hawthorn, sharing with Old Scotch.
 After a handful of games at the Glenferrie Road site, the club would finish the 2002 ASFV 2 season at Mrtyle Park in Balwyn North, where it would stay for another two years as the club's first permanent home ground.
 Upon leaving the Balwyn North park at the conclusion of the 2004 Provisional League Three season, the site had seen Old Xaverians celebrate two championships and two promotions.

 The start of the 2005 season would see new beginnings for the club in moving to Hays Paddock, with newer facilities and being the only state league club to be based at the ground.
-Since moving to Hays, the club has won nine championships and achieved multiple promotions across all six football teams.
-Season 2020 will mark the club's fifteen-year anniversary of being at the Kew East site, where the last nine championships have been achieved at.
+During the 2026 season, the club began playing occasional matches at the school's 'Jackson Oval' at the senior campus.